zhurui1351/RSTOCK_TRAIL/README.md

-some R codes for trading systerm
+some trail codes for trading systerm using R python c++ etc